totalimmersion/com.somfy.tahoma/README.md

 ### Changelog:

+#### 1.0.2
+* A user defined action (which is in progress), can no longer be overwritten by another action through cloud sync.

 #### 1.0.1
-* Because of a difference in blind states between TaHoma and Homey, sometimes it wasn't possible to open halfway close blinds after a sync with TaHoma cloud or a cloud sync would open the blinds when the user had closed the blinds half way.
+* Because of a difference in blind states between TaHoma and Homey, sometimes it wasn't possible to open halfway closed blinds after a sync with TaHoma cloud or a cloud sync would open the blinds when the user had closed the blinds half way.
 This is now fixed.

 #### 1.0
 * First release with support for IO vertical exterior blinds and Sunis IO wirefree sensor